justin-m-lacy/oauth2/packages/client/README.md

 `WEB_HOST`

 URI of site actually serving files.
+Include both protocol and port number.

 Separating WEB_HOST from auth host allows separating the authenticating server and the file host for micro-architectures.
 You must correctly configure Content-Security-Policy on the web host.